joy-of-react/project-toast/README.md

 1. All of the inputs are _uncontrolled_, meaning we can't easily access their values in React.
 We should use React state to drive all form controls.
 2. We're only given a single radio button.
 We need one for each valid variant.

+Our `Toast` component should support 4 different variants:

+- notice
+- warning
+- success
+- error

 **This first exercise is meant to be a review of the concepts learned in Module 1 and Module 2.** So, it might be worth brushing up on some of those earlier lessons.
-In particular, the [Input Cheatsheet bonus lesson](https://courses.joshwcomeau.com/joy-of-react/02-state/09-bonus-cheatsheet) has some handy info about binding different types of form inputs!
+In particular, the [Input Cheatsheet bonus lesson](https://courses.joshwcomeau.com/joy-of-react/02-state/10-bonus-cheatsheet) has some handy info about binding different types of form inputs!

 **Acceptance Criteria:**